-In the English language, the sentence is a group of words which express a complete thought.
-The sentence is formed with the following units:
+The sentence is a group of words which express a complete thought.
+The sentence is made up of the following units:

 For example, the comma signals a brief pause, the full stop signals the end of one sentence, and a capital letter signals the start of a new sentence.